 Many farmers in Europe need extra assistance during certain times of the year, so they get volunteers to help.
 They can’t legally pay you, but they can provide room and board.
 Volunteering can last anywhere from a few days to a few months (as long as you don’t overstay your visa).
 WWOOF and HelpX are the two biggest resources for finding volunteer opportunities.

 Susan spent seven months in northern France teaching English to high school students.
-The program is put on through the French government, so she got paid and only had to work about 12 hours a week.
+The program is put on by the French government, so she got paid and only had to work about 12 hours a week.
 She also got super lucky by getting free housing (which is fairly rare).
 She used her long weekends to travel around Europe.
 I know both France and Spain have these programs, but other countries may have them too.
 You usually have to speak some of the local language, but not always.

 Eating for Cheap